- Dual personality

 It also provides over-the-air updates for map data four times a year, but with Apple CarPlay standard, that might not be as essential.
 Still, it’s a lot of content and well worth the $1,100 so your new car doesn’t feel like an old car.

 2020 BMW 3-Series

 Both the 2020 330i and 2020 M340i are more efficient than their predecessors, as well as most of their competitors.
 The 2020 3-Series rates at a 6 out of 10 for fuel efficiency.

 The EPA estimates the 330i at 26 mpg city, 36 highway, 30 combined, which is an improvement of 3 mpg combined over the outgoing model.
 It's 25/34/28 mpg with all-wheel drive.

 The 2020 M340i is rated the same in rear- or all-wheel drive at 22/30/25, which is an improvement of 2 mpg combined over the outgoing M340i.

-An electrified 3-Series is due in 2020-2021, and that plug-in hybrid model is expected to have more than 25 miles of all-electric range.
+An electrified 3-Series is due next year, and that plug-in hybrid model is expected to have more than 25 miles of all-electric range.